-highest predicted conditional probability for the corresponding job, P(j|X), as estimated by the ML algorithm.
-The table shows that these are typically senior employees, as shown by the average age (around 50 for almost all jobs), as well as by their tenure and experience.
-Moreover, employees tend to have several years of experience in the same job, confirming not only the importance of general experience, but also that of job-specific experience, probably due to on-the-job learning.
-This is consistent with the prominent role that experience and tenure play in our ML algorithm according to Figure 2.
+The typical employee characteristics associated with each job are obtained by averaging over the subset of the 1000 employees (990 for job 242 and 998 for job 723) with the highest predicted conditional probability for the corresponding job, P(j|X), as estimated by the ML algorithm.
+The table shows that these are typically senior employees, as shown by the average age (around 50 for most jobs), as well as by their tenure and experience.
+Moreover, employees tend to have several years of experience in the same job, confirming not only the importance of general experience but also that of job-specific experience, probably due to on-the-job learning.
+This is consistent with the prominent role of experience and tenure in our ML algorithm according to Fig. 2.

-Legal professionals (242) are the only exception, as they are younger than other employees and feature lower experience and tenure, but have greater and more specialized education, as they all hold a college degree in the same subject, clearly a reflection of compulsory requirements to practice legal professions: these special characteristics enable the algorithm to identify these workers with almost perfect confidence (99.8%).
+Legal professionals (242) are the only exception, as they are younger than other employees and feature lower experience and tenure but have greater and more specialized education: they all hold a college degree in the same subject, clearly a reflection of compulsory requirements to practice legal professions.
+These special characteristics enable the algorithm to identify these workers with almost perfect confidence (99.8%).

-Female workers are a tiny minority in managerial positions (121, 122) and are also unlikely to work as other specialist managers (123), as well as in low-skill jobs (723, 815, 932), whereas they are almost equally represented as males in legal professions (242) and in small enterprises' managerial positions (131), while they account for the totality of office secretaries and data entry operators (411).
+Female workers are a tiny minority in managerial positions (121, 122) and are also unlikely to work as other specialist managers (123), as well as in low-skill jobs (723, 815, 932), while they are almost equally represented as males in legal professions (242) and in small enterprises' managerial positions (131), and account for the totality of office secretaries and data entry operators (411).

-Workers holding low-skill jobs (723, 815 and 932) feature a higher average number of unemployment days, likely associated with more frequent separations and/or longer unemployment spells.
-Moreover, these employees tend to work closer to their birthplace than employees in other jobs.
-Immigrant status does not seem to vary appreciably across jobs, consistently with its weak role in the algorithm highlighted in Figure 2.
+Workers holding low-skill jobs (723, 815, and 932) feature a higher average number of unemployment days, likely associated with more frequent separations and/or longer unemployment spells.
+Moreover,